What to consider before purchasing your new pair of hearing aids?

 Is it better to have one or two hearing aids?

 Analogue hearing aids are a matter of the past.
-Nowadays, all hearing aids in the market are digital.
-Digital hearing aids have a higher sound processing power and, hence are able to suppress noise and improve speech understanding.
+Nowadays, all hearing aids on the market are digital.
+Digital hearing aids have a higher sound processing power and, hence, are able to suppress noise and improve speech understanding.

 What is the most intelligent hearing aid?